Rickets: Cause

 Diseases causing soft bones in infants, like hypophosphatasia or hypophosphatemia, can also lead to rickets.

-Strontium is allied with calcium uptake into bones; at excessive dietary levels strontium has a rachitogenic (rickets-producing) action.
+Strontium is allied with calcium uptake into bones; at excessive dietary levels, strontium has a rachitogenic (rickets-producing) action.

 Sunlight

-Sunlight, especially ultraviolet light, lets human skin cells convert vitamin D from an inactive to active state.
-In the absence of vitamin D, dietary calcium is not properly absorbed, resulting in hypocalcaemia, leading to skeletal and dental deformities and neuromuscular symptoms, e.g. hyperexcitability.
+Sunlight, especially ultraviolet light, lets human skin cells convert vitamin D from an inactive to an active state.
+In the absence of vitamin D, dietary calcium is not properly absorbed, resulting in hypocalcaemia, leading to skeletal and dental deformities and neuromuscular symptoms, e.g., hyperexcitability.
 Foods that contain vitamin D include butter, eggs, fish liver oils, margarine, fortified milk and juice, portabella and shiitake mushrooms, and oily fishes such as tuna, herring, and salmon.
 A rare X-linked dominant form exists called vitamin D-resistant rickets or X-linked hypophosphatemia.

 Cases have been reported in Britain in recent years of rickets in children of many social backgrounds caused by insufficient production in the body of vitamin D because the sun's ultraviolet light was not reaching the skin due to use of strong sunblock, too much "covering up" in sunlight, or not getting out into the sun.
-Other cases have been reported among the children of some ethnic groups in which mothers avoid exposure to the sun for religious or cultural reasons, leading to a maternal shortage of vitamin D,and people with darker skin need more sunlight to maintain vitamin D levels.
+Other cases have been reported among the children of some ethnic groups in which mothers avoid exposure to the sun for religious or cultural reasons, leading to a maternal shortage of vitamin D, and people with darker skin need more sunlight to maintain vitamin D levels.